What are personality disorders?

 this type of reaction.
 The emotional expressions of people with histrionic personality

 disorder are often judged as superficial and exaggerated.

 of basic needs.
-They often can't properly care for themselves.
+They often can't correctly care for themselves.
 People with dependent

-personality disorder lack self-confidence and security, and have a hard time making
+personality disorder lack self-confidence and security.
+They have a hard time making

-Avoidant personality disorder.
+Avoidant personality disorder .
 People with this disorder are very sensitive to rejection.
-Because of this, they avoid
+Because of this, they stay

-situations with any possible conflict.
+away from situations with any possible conflict.
 This reaction is fear-driven.
-People with this
+People with

 to form close, interpersonal relationships.